Introduction

 }

-After the debugger job is deployed successfully, you can obtain the allocation ID by running the following command:
+After the debugger job is deployed successfully, obtain the allocation ID by running the following command.

 $ nomad job status debugger

-Once you have the allocation ID, you can access the debugger's allocation shell using the nomad alloc exec
+Once you have the allocation ID, access the debugger's allocation shell using the nomad alloc exec command.

-Connect to MinIO and list S3 bucket, for example:
+Connect to MinIO and list the S3 buckets.

 / # psql -h 172.31.9.73 -U postgres -p 20032 -c "\l"